MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/fabric-monitoring-diagram-view.md

 ::: moniker-end

 The Fabric Monitoring Diagram view gives you a diagram of the entire infrastructure and shows the health state of each part of the fabric.
-The Diagram view helps you answer questions such as “What is the health of my entire fabric?”
-Improvements to the diagram ensure that health rolls up and that the relevant fabric components are part of the Diagram View.
+The Diagram view helps you answer questions such as **What is the health of my entire fabric?** Improvements to the diagram ensure that health rolls up and that the relevant fabric components are part of the Diagram View.

 ## Using Diagram view to locate and investigate problems